casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

  | casual transaction --commit
 ```

-* starts a _transaction directive_ that will associate all actions with a new transaction, and sends this downstream
+* Starts a _transaction directive_ that will associate all actions with a new transaction, and sends this downstream
-    * starts wating on transactions to commit/rollback from downstream
+    * Starts waiting on transactions to commit/rollback from downstream
-* consumes all messages on queue `b2`, each _dequeue_ in a separate transaction according to the _directive_
+* Consumes all messages on queue `b2`, each _dequeue_ in a separate transaction according to the _directive_
-    * each message (payload) will be associated with its transaction and sent downstream
+    * Each message (payload) will be associated with its transaction and sent downstream
-* calls the service `casual/example/echo` with each payload and associated transaction
+* Calls the service `casual/example/echo` with each payload and associated transaction
-    * the reply (payload) will have the original transaction associated with it, and sent downstream
+    * The reply (payload) will have the original transaction associated with it, and sent downstream
-    * if the service fails (rollback) the individual transaction will be set to _abort only_
+    * If the service fails (rollback) the individual transaction will be set to _abort only_
-* enqueue's each payload with associated transaction (which might be in _abort only_)
+* Enqueue's each payload with associated transaction (which might be in _abort only_)
-    * the message id with associated transaction is sent downstream
+    * The message id with associated transaction is sent downstream
-* commits all _commitable_ transactions (and rollback the _uncomittable_)
+* Commits all _commitable_ transactions (and rollback the _uncomittable_)
-    * sends notification for each transaction to the owner of the transaction (in this case `casual transaction --compound`)
+    * Sends notification for each transaction to the owner of the transaction (in this case `casual transaction --compound`)
         * `casual transaction --compound` is the cli command that actually commits or rollback each transaction (in this example)
-    * terminates the transaction-directive by sending a _cli-transaction-termination-message_ to `casual transaction --compound`
+    * Terminates the transaction-directive by sending a _cli-transaction-termination-message_ to `casual transaction --compound`
         * `casual transaction --compound` knows that it's work is done, and can exit.
-    * the above is done with internal _ipc communication_
+    * The above is done with internal _ipc communication_
-    * sends message id's downstream, without the associated transaction (since it has been completed)
+    * Sends message id's downstream, without the associated transaction (since it has been completed)
-    * in this case, `casual` detects that `stdout` is tied to a terminal and 'transform' the id's to human readable
+    * In this case, `casual` detects that `stdout` is tied to a terminal and 'transform' the id's to be human readable

 ##### attention
-if transaction is used in cli it's paramount to terminate the transaction directive with `casual transaction --commit`
+If a transaction is used in the cli it's paramount to terminate the transaction directive with `casual transaction --commit`
 or `casual transaction --rollback`.
 Otherwise the transaction(s) will never be committed/rolled back, and manually recovery is needed.
 The information/data will be safe and protected by the transaction semantics though, so no data will